Dal: Nutrition

-Cooked (boiled) dal contains 9% protein, 70% water, 20% carbohydrates (includes 8% fiber), and 1% fat.
-It also supplies a rich content (20% or more of the Daily Value, DV) of the B vitamin, folate (45% DV) and manganese (25% DV), with moderate amounts of thiamine (11% DV) and several dietary minerals, such as iron (19% DV) and phosphorus (18% DV).
+As the main ingredient of dal is the pulse used, it gains much of its nutritional properties from the pulse.

 Note: All nutrient values including protein are in %DV per 100 grams of the food item.
 Significant values are highlighted in light gray color and bold letters.

 Cooking reduction = % Maximum typical reduction in nutrients due to boiling without draining for ovo-lacto-vegetables group.